I love Earl Grey tea, and it's even better made as a London Fog Tea Latte! It's so easy to make, perfect on a cold rainy day.

 It's thought that this recipe originated in Vancouver, which is where I first tried it.
 If not Vancouver, then somewhere in the Pacific Northwest!
 I think it really took off in popularity when Starbucks released their version of this tea latte.
 It's kind of an updated way to enjoy Earl Grey tea.

-You can’t steep the teabag directly into the hot milk, as the milk fats don’t allow the tea to be fully released, which is why you need to prepare a strong brew.
+You can't steep the teabag directly into the hot milk, as the milk fats don't allow the tea to be fully released.
+That's why you need to prepare a strong brew.
 The ratio needs to be right, too much water then it tastes like regular Earl Grey Tea.
 Too little tea, then the latte is too milky and lacks flavor.
 You can substitute any types of milk you like, from skim to almond or soy.

 London Fog Tea Latte is so easy to make, creamy, smooth and delicious.
-Steeped Earl Grey Tea with steamed milk and vanilla, a modern twist on a classic.
+Steeped Earl Grey Tea with steamed milk and vanilla syrup, a modern twist on a classic.
 Bon Appetit! Приятного аппетита!